PranavSriram18/genai_foundations/docs/series/moe.md

 ### 3.2 Dynamic Dispatch
 Expert parallelism shards the $m$ experts across $d$ devices.
-The choice of which expert processes which token is a function of the token, tokens must be <span class="term">dynamically dispatched< span> to experts.
-Mechanically, this involves packing tokens into contiguous <span class="term">send buffers</span> (with padding for aligmment), exchange via <span class="term">all-to-all dispatch</span>, processing as small <span class="term">GEMM</span> batches, and finally unpacking to the original order via
+The choice of which expert processes which token is a function of the token, tokens must be
+<span class="term">dynamically dispatched</span> to experts.
+Mechanically, this involves packing tokens into contiguous <span class="term">send
+buffers</span> (with padding for aligmment), exchange via <span class="term">all-to-all dispatch</span>, processing as small <span class="term">GEMM</span> batches, and finally unpacking to the original order via
 <span class="term">all-to-all reduction</span>.
 This communication pattern raises several potential